Printed Business Card Design Tips

 Your card should be professional, to the point, and able to quickly sum up your business.

-The colours, design, texture and shape all contribute to the image that your card gives out.
+The colours, design, texture and shape all contribute to the image that your business card gives out.

 Below, I have listed some tips on producing your business card, whether you are starting out new or simply updating your existing card.

 This is essentially the most important point on a business card; this is the point of a business card.
 Before you do anything, you will have to decide what information is important to your clients in order for them to reach out to you.
 Obviously, name is important – if your name is Andrew, an informal shortening to Andy may work well for some businesses, while more formal businesses may prefer you to have the name Andrew on your cards, even if everyone knows you as Andy.

 Titles can also be important.
 However, in smaller SMEs some people may wear many different “hats” on a daily basis.
 In some companies the MD is also Head of Sales, for example.

 You can make your company look smaller than it really is if your card has Managing Director as a title but you are dealing with a really small client or a minor issue that warrants passing on a card at the end of it.
 This is something you will have to decide yourself.
 With modern technology most printing companies will allow multiple titles on multiple cards for no extra cost.

 Or it may just not suit your company to have titles on the cards at all.